 To construct the optical resonator cavity, two parallel mirrors are placed at the ends of the quartz tube one of them is partly transparent while the other is fully reflecting.
 The spacing between the mirrors is adjusted such that it should be equal to the integral multiple of half-wavelengths of the laser light.

 The pumping is done through electrical discharge by using electrodes that are connected to a high frequency alternating current source.

-Now some of the Ne atoms will decay spontaneously to the lower state Ne3 at 18.70 eV by emitting photons of wavelength 6328 Å. The photons those are moving parallel to the axis of the tube will reflect back and forth by the end mirrors of the rod and stimulate other excited Ne atoms to radiate another photon with same phase.
-Thus, due to successive reflections of these photons at the ends of the tube the number of photons multiplies.
-After a few microsecond a monochromatic, intense and collimated beam of red light of wavelength 6328 Å emerges through the partially silvered mirror.
+Now some of the Ne atoms will decay spontaneously to the lower state Ne3 at 18.70 eV by emitting photons of wavelength 6328 Å. The photons that are moving parallel to the axis of the tube will reflect back and forth by the end mirrors of the rod and stimulate other excited Ne atoms to radiate another photon with the same phase.
+Thus, due to successive reflections of these photons at the ends of the tube, the number of photons multiplies.
+After a few microseconds, a monochromatic, intense, and collimated beam of red light of wavelength 6328 Å emerges through the partially silvered mirror.

 The atoms at state Ne3 are unstable and decay spontaneously to a lower state Ne2 and finally, they come to the ground state by losing their remaining energy through collision with the tube walls.
 He-Ne laser operates continuously.